Deep research cost

 Why can deep research cost more than a normal AI answer?

-A serious live deep research report may involve many searches, source reads, model passes, reviewer passes, and a final synthesis.
+A serious live deep research report may involve many searches, source reads, review passes, and a final synthesis.
 Cached deep research exists because that work should be reused when it is still relevant.

 What drives cost

-- Search-provider calls and source extraction for evidence gathering.
+- Source discovery and extraction for evidence gathering.

 - Multiple focused research agents for different angles of the question.